chgeuer/azure-isv-cookbook/customer-invitation.md

     - Compute tier
     - Databases and storage
     - Requirements re: security, availability, geo-distribution, governance/regulation/compliance, service levels
+- ISV business: How do you sell your solution?
+Via software licenses, are you offering a SaaS solution, are you allowing customers to run their solution in their own subscription, are you managing customer deployments, are you selling your solution through cloud marketplaces already?
+- In which Azure areas specifically do you need advisory from us?
 - Agreeing on a discrete set of engagements where you need our help, their priority, and jointly agreed definition / condition of success.
 Examples could be
   - An architecture design session (in case you do not yet have an Azure architecture), and you want us to advise while you develop your architecture
   - Iterative architecture reviews (of your architecture's evolution)
   - Architecture reviews with specific focus areas, such as 'security' or 'resilience and reliability'
-  - In-depth sessions for areas, such as
+  - In-depth sessions for areas, such as networking, security, data migration, deployment automation, DevOps, Kubernetes
-    - networking
-    - security
-    - data migration
-    - deployment automation, DevOps,
-    - Kubernetes
-    - ...
 - Scheduling the next meeting(s)

-### Preparing for the session
+### Potential topics during the session

-Please have your solution's architecture diagram ready to present it during tech discovery.
-Ideally, please share it with us in e-mail 2-3 days prior to the session.
-If you need more information or inspiration regarding the right level of detail, please head over to https://cookbook.azureisv.com/technical-envisioning-session for samples.

-You might also look into the following questions:

-- In which Azure areas do you specifically need advisory from us?
+To give your team an understanding around the level of detail we try to touch, please consider the topics below.
+Keep in mind that not all of them might be applicable to your unique situation:

 - Your team's cloud readiness: Does your technical team already have
   - experience on Azure, or
   - another cloud environment (AWS, GCP), or